kskyten/BayesWorkshop2021/README.md

 3. Run `julia --project src/weave.jl`
 4. At this point all the notebooks should be available in `notebooks`.

+NB: Make sure you're using Julia 1.6.1 or greater.
+You might need to replace `julia` with `julia-1.6` in the above.

 ## Dependencies

 You need to install the R dependencies either through your system R or using